Introduction to Android app development for beginners

 - Supporting ROMS, firmware, and flavors as to whether it’s Lollipop, KitKat, or Marsh mellow.

-- Where will it be saving the data, on an external sd card or internal?
+- Where will it save the data, on an external sd card or internal?

 - How would it interact with other apps if it would interact?

 - How would it run in the background?
-In cache or in Memory?
+In cache or Memory?

-So, after you have the above things sorted out, we can proceed with further Android app development for beginners stuff.
-The above pointers I mentioned are the basis for all the android app development software.
-If you are trying to develop some android app development software for Security and Privacy, you would, however, need to note down few more things like types of encryption, where would it be stored, whether it can be cracked just by using Brute force or other attacks.
-So, you see that building an android app development software is just not a piece of cake.
-It is, however, amazing to learn how to build.
+So, after you have the above things sorted out, we can proceed with further Android app development for beginners.
+The above pointers I mentioned are the basis for all the Android app development software.
+Suppose you are trying to develop some Android app development software for Security and Privacy.
+In that case, you would need to note down a few more things like types of encryption, where it would be stored, and whether it can be cracked by using Brute force or other attacks.
+So, you see that building an Android app development software is not a piece of cake.
+It is, however, amazing to learn how to make.
 I was more interested in breaking applications rather than using them.
 But that won’t be everyone’s choice, however.
-Nuf said, let’s take a look as to how to get started with Actual android app development for beginners.
+Nuf said, let’s look at how to get started with Actual android app development for beginners.

-Need to Know Terminologies before getting Started to android app development learning
+Need to Know Terminologies before getting Started with Android app development learning

 The following are the same: